IS IT POSSIBLE … That C.E.M.&.N.T. . . .

 how they break down, and how to Evaluate & Treat them,

-make YOU More Effective & Valuable as a Mindful Medical
+making YOU More Effective & Valuable as a Mindful Medical

 Massage Therapy & Myo-Structural Bodywork Practitioner?